doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 - Annotation, Yaml and Xml mapping support for extensions
 - Support for 'timeAware' option: When creating an entity set a date of deletion in the future and never worry about cleaning up at expiration time.
 - Support for 'hardDelete' option: When deleting a second time it allows to disable hard delete.
+- Support for 'disabled' option: When disabled is defined the filter uses it as the fallback behavior if `enableForEntity` or `disableForEntity` are not applied

 Content: